 You can pitch a tent and camp by Engineer Beach for the evening or go fishing on the lake.
 You do need a permit to fish here, but once that is sorted out you could be angling for largemouth bass, catfish, bream and crappie.

 If you wish to get back to nature, and experience something different, I recommend taking the kids to pick fruit at a local farm or cycle through verdant woodlands on your bike.

 Alternatively, the fascinating Fort Rucker Army Aviation Museum is just a short drive away.

 4. See a Drive-In Movie

-The Continental Drive-In Movie Theatre in Wicksburg allows you to park up in a field and enjoy all the latest Hollywood Blockbusters on a huge outdoor screen.
+The VIP Star-Lite Drive-In Movie Theater in Wicksburg allows you to park up in a field and enjoy all the latest Hollywood Blockbusters on a huge outdoor screen.

 On summer evenings, take a couple of fold-out chairs, a picnic, and enjoy the latest film offerings under summer starry skies.

 In the heart of Downtown Enterprise, at the site of the city’s train depot, is the Depot Museum.
 The depot was originally built by the Alabama Midland Railway in 1903 to accommodate steam locomotives arriving into the burgeoning city.